tomato42/tls13-spec/draft-ietf-tls-tls13.md

 [[OPEN ISSUE: In Hugo's diagram, the secrets used for Finished have the session_hash merged in, but since we compute the session hash here, that seems unnecessary.
 Double check.]]

-> Hash denotes a Hash of the handshake messages.
-For the PRF defined in
-{{HMAC}}, the Hash MUST be the Hash used as the basis for the PRF.
-Any cipher suite which defines a different PRF MUST also define the Hash to use in the Finished computation.

 > In previous versions of TLS, the verify_data was always 12 octets long.
 In the current version of TLS, it depends on the cipher suite.
 Any cipher suite